-Once again proving the Coastwide Nutria Control Program successful, the 2013-2014 season ended with an above average harvest and two recovered sites.
-To date, nutria harvest in coastal Louisiana has increased to an average of 336,693 animals per year, and the number of damaged acres continues to decrease in areas of high hunter effort.
-Total harvest of nutria over the past twelve seasons has reached 4,040,320.
+Once again proving the Coastwide Nutria Control Program successful, the 2014-2015 season ended with an above average harvest, one recovered site, and one new site.
+To date, nutria harvest in coastal Louisiana has increased to an average of 337,071 animals per year.
+Total harvest of nutria over the past thirteen seasons has reached 4,381,920.